 Jiang, W, Lu, M, Shan, Y & Zhu, T 2016, 'Evidence of Avoiding Working Capital Deficits in Australia', Australian Accounting Review, vol. 26, no. 1, pp. 107-118.

-Jin, K, Shan, Y & Taylor, S 2015, 'Matching between revenues and expenses and the adoption of International Financial Reporting Standards', Pacific-Basin Finance Journal, vol. 35, no. Part A, pp. 90-107.View/Download from: UTS OPUS or Publisher's site
+Jin, K, Shan, Y & Taylor, S 2015, 'Matching between revenues and expenses and the adoption of International Financial Reporting Standards', Pacific-Basin Finance Journal, vol. 35, no. Part A, pp. 90-107.View/Download from: Publisher's site

 Zhu, T, Lu, M, Shan, Y & Zhang, Y 2015, 'Accrual-based and real activity earnings management at the back door: Evidence from Chinese reverse mergers', Pacific Basin Finance Journal, vol. 35, pp. 317-339.View/Download from: Publisher's site